Lisianthus has a reputation for being a hard-to-grow, badass-b@#$% (excuse my French). And you know what? This flower lives up to its reputation.

 This is a wise decision.

-However, if you are new to flower farming and are at the beginning of your journey, I would plant Lisianthus from seed.
+However, if you are new to flower farming and are just beginning your journey, I would plant lisianthus from seed.
 If you aren’t working with an established customer base, the time it takes to grow the flowers isn’t a problem.

 Plus, seeds are the cheaper option.